folio-org/stripes/doc/dev-guide.md

   * `logCategories`, `logPrefix`, `logTimestamp` -- see [Configuring the logger](#configuring-the-logger) below.

+  * `showHomeLink` -- a boolean indicating whether the user menu at top right should include a link to the FOLIO home-page.
+This is useful in development, as it gives a clean state to reload, but not wanted for production.

   * `showPerms` -- a boolean indicating whether the user menu at top right should display a list of the logged-in user's permissions.
 This is useful in development, but distracting in production.

   * `listInvisiblePerms` -- usually, when a list of available permissions is provided from which to choose one to add, only "logical permissions" (those with `visible:true`) are listed.
 When `listInvisiblePerms` is set, however, low-level permissions are also included.